plettj/plett.dev/scripts/generateBlurData/README.md

 node scripts/generateBlurData
 ```

-3. Copy the generated text, paste it back as your new `photos` component, and use `Ctrl+D` and smart arrow keys to make any necessary edits across many objects.
+3. Copy the generated text, paste it back as your new `photos` component, and make sure to edit it as necessary, eg. changing quotations to backticks so `${VAR}` tags work